iCliniq Logo

 Dear doctor,

 I want to test myself for HGH deficiency.
-Can you tell me a complete guide on how should I proceed?
+Can you tell me a complete guide on how I should proceed?
 What tests should I do?
-After I have done them, can I post it here for a thorough examination from your doctors, so that they can tell me whether I am HGH deficient?
+After I have done them, can I post them here for a thorough examination from your doctors, so that they can tell me whether I am HGH-deficient?

-Moreover, I made tests back then and I saw that my somatoprin levels were a lot below the normal.
+Moreover, I made tests back then, and I saw that my somatropin levels were a lot below the normal.

-My reasons for this testing is that I think that this hypothyroidism really has stunted my growth, and pretty much everything in my development.
-From 16 to 19 years, I have not treated my hypothyroidism and I just lagged behind in development compared to my peers.
+My reasons for this testing are that I think that this hypothyroidism has really stunted my growth and pretty much everything in my development.
+From 16 to 19 years, I have not treated my hypothyroidism, and I just lagged behind in development compared to my peers.

 My age is 21, I also have beta thalassemia minor.
 I do not have any other medical issues.